-The list of students benefiting from the School Feeding Programme (SFP) is provided by the Ministry of Labour and Social Security (PATH Programme), while other welfare programmes are initiated by schools.
+The list of students benefiting from the School Feeding Programme (SFP) is provided by the Ministry of Labour and Social Security Programme of Advancement Through Health and Education (PATH) while other welfare programmes are initiated by schools.
 This policy is premised on the understanding that the school nutrition and feeding interventions play important roles in supporting the local agricultural sector.
-At least 10 percent of raw materials for the National School Feeding Programme (NSFP) should be produced by and sourced from school gardens/farms and local producers in the agricultural sector.
+At least 10 per cent of raw materials for the School Feeding Programme (SFP) should be produced by and sourced from school gardens/farms and local producers in the agricultural sector.

 The SFP is designed to enhance student's growth and development, to maximize learning and bolster human capacity while contributing to national development through the use of locally produced inputs.
+Meals provided under this programme will also be adjusted to meet the nutrition standards.